ROCm/rocSOLVER/docs/source/design_tuning.rst

 matrix C by a matrix Q with orthonormal columns are implemented in blocked and unblocked versions.
 The unblocked routines (ORM2R/UNM2R and ORM2L/UNM2L),
-based on BLAS level II operations, work by multiplying one Householder reflector at a time, while the blocked routines (ORMQR/UNMQR and ORMQL/UNMQL) apply a set of reflectors at each step.
+based on BLAS level II operations, work by multiplying one Householder reflector at a time, while the blocked routines (ORMQR/UNMQR and ORMQL/UNMQL), apply a set of reflectors at each step, providing there is enough reflectors to start with.
 The application of the block reflectors is based on matrix-matrix operations (BLAS level III) which, in general, could have better performance on the GPU.